LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 The reliable, strong, and accurate bolt-action rifle will serve any hunter well.

-Three must have guns for any hunter are the user friendly rimfire rifle, the versatile shotgun, and the reliable centerfire bolt-action rifle.
-With these, anyone can hunt almost everything on the planet.
+Three must-have guns for any hunter are the user-friendly rimfire rifle, the versatile shotgun, and the reliable centerfire bolt-action rifle.
+With these, in the right caliber and with the right ammo, anyone can hunt almost everything on the planet.

 © 2016 LJ Bonham